Modupeolawuraola/AI-Medical-Research-Question-Answering-System/README.md

 # AI-Medical-Research-Question-Answering-System
-AI - Medical Research QA System
+AI - Medical Research QA System :
+Project Objective
+This project aims to create an intelligent question-answering system specifically designed for medical research.
+It leverages advanced RAG (Retrieval Augmented Generation) technology to provide accurate, research-backed responses to medical queries by accessing and analyzing a comprehensive database of medical research papers and literature.

 # Task
 Built RAG (Retrieval-Augmented Generation) system that utilizes Ollama LLM to answer medical research queries with source citations.